eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.erase_line()`

-Removes the line at the specified index.
+Removes the line of text in the buffer at the specified index.

 Syntax